-"Alaska Native" for the purposes of this FOA means a member or descendent of any of the indigenous peoples of Alaska.

-"Alaska Native Regional Corporation" for the purposes of this FOA, means one of the thirteen Alaska Native Regional Corporations, as defined in and established pursuant to the Alaska Native Claims Settlement Act (43 U.S.C. § 1602(g)).

-"Alaska Native Village Corporation" or "Village Corporation", for the purposes of this FOA, means an Alaska Native Village Corporation organized under the laws of the State of Alaska as a business for profit or nonprofit corporation to hold, invest, manage and/or distribute lands, property, funds, and other rights and assets for and on behalf of a Native village, as defined in and established pursuant to the Alaska Native Claims Settlement Act (43 U.S.C. § 1602(j)).

-"Amendment" means a revision to a FOA or a Financial Assistance Agreement.
-Also see Modification.

-"Applicant" means the legal entity or individual signing the application.
-This entity or individual may be one organization or a single entity representing a group of organizations (such as a Consortium) that has chosen to submit a single application in response to a FOA.

-"Application" means the documentation submitted in response to a FOA.

-"Authorized Organization Representative (AOR)" is the person with assigned privileges who is authorized to submit grant applications through IE-Exchange on behalf of an organization.
-The privileges are assigned by the organization's E-Business Point of Contact designated in the SAM.

-"Award" means the written documentation executed by a Contracting Officer, after an Applicant is selected, which contains the negotiated terms and conditions for providing Financial Assistance to the Applicant.
-A financial assistance award may be a grant, cooperative agreement, or technology investment agreement.

-"Budget" means the cost expenditure plan submitted in the application, including both the DOE contribution and the Applicant cost share.
+- "Alaska Native" for the purposes of this FOA means a member or descendent of any of the indigenous peoples of Alaska. - "Alaska Native Regional Corporation" for the purposes of this FOA, means one of the thirteen Alaska Native Regional Corporations, as defined in and established pursuant to the Alaska Native Claims Settlement Act (43 U.S.C. § 1602(g)). - "Alaska Native Village Corporation" or "Village Corporation", for the purposes of this FOA, means an Alaska Native Village Corporation organized under the laws of the State of Alaska as a business for profit or nonprofit corporation to hold, invest, manage and/or distribute lands, property, funds, and other rights and assets for and on behalf of a Native village, as defined in and established pursuant to the Alaska Native Claims Settlement Act (43 U.S.C. § 1602(j)). - "Amendment" means a revision to a FOA or a Financial Assistance Agreement.
+Also see Modification. - "American Indian" for the purposes of this FOA means a member of any of the peoples indigenous to the Americas except Alaska Native people. - "Applicant" means the legal entity or individual signing the application.
+This entity or individual may be one organization or a single entity representing a group of organizations (such as a Consortium) that has chosen to submit a single application in response to a FOA. - "Application" means the documentation submitted in response to a FOA. - "Authorized Organization Representative (AOR)" is the person with assigned privileges who is authorized to submit grant applications through IE-Exchange on behalf of an organization.
+The privileges are assigned by the organization's E-Business Point of Contact designated in the SAM. - "Award" means the written documentation executed by a Contracting Officer, after an Applicant is selected, which contains the negotiated terms and conditions for providing Financial Assistance to the Applicant.
+A financial assistance award may be a grant, cooperative agreement, or technology investment agreement. - "Budget" means the cost expenditure plan submitted in the application, including both the DOE contribution and the Applicant cost share.

+"Building Efficiencies" for the purposes of this FOA may include, but are not limited to, building envelope improvements (improvements to walls, roofs, foundation slab, ceiling, windows, doors, insulation), the installation of energy efficient equipment, high-efficiency lighting, efficient appliances, air sealing, moisture management, controlled ventilation, high R-value (high thermal resistance) insulation, high efficiency windows, efficient heating systems (furnaces, boilers, passive solar), efficient cooling systems (air conditioners, evaporative coolers), ground or air source heat pumps, energy saving building electrical equipment, and efficient mechanical systems and heat recovery ventilation units.